lsaffre/dblog/README.rst

     $ cd
     $ git clone https://github.com/lsaffre/dblog.git myblog

-  This will create a directory `~/myblog` with the necessary files.
+  This will create a directory `~/myblog` with all necessary files.

+  Note that we explicitly specified the argument "myblog" to the :command:`git` command.
+This is your *internal* project name.
+It is not visible to the outside.
+Don't use "dblog" because one day you might become maintainer of the project template itself (whose internal name would then be "dblog").

 - Install the ``atelier`` Python package::